 If you’re a fan of Christmas light displays, McAdenville (also known as “Christmas Town U.S.A.”) is a must-see for this holiday season.
 Each year, this small town transforms into a magical winter wonderland with over 500,000 lights glowing in hues of red, green and white.
 Starting with a special lighting ceremony at the beginning of December, the 1.3-mile route garners hundreds of thousands of visitors from all over the country each Christmas.
-Although you can drive through the light display, parking and walking through it will allow for a more close-up look at the decorations and give you a chance to meander the town with a cup of hot cocoa in hand.
-The lights are controlled by automatic timers and there will be a long line, so make sure you plan ahead and get there early!
+Although you can drive through the light display, parking and walking through it will allow for a closer look at the decorations and give you a chance to meander the town with a cup of hot cocoa in hand.
+The lights are switched on at exactly 6:00 pm on opening night, and there will be a long line, so make sure you plan and get there early!

 Whether you’re a race fan or not, you’ll be thrilled by the Speedway Christmas at the Charlotte Motor Speedway in Concord.
-First, you’ll take in the beauty of over 3,000,000 lights set to music along the 3.5-mile drive-through course.
+First, you’ll take in the beauty of over 4 million lights set to music along the four-mile drive-through course.
 But there’s plenty more to see besides the lights.
-Located in the infield of the Speedway, the Christmas Village includes a petting zoo, Christmas tree displays, a living Bethlehem Village, photos with Santa, amusement rides, concessions and much more.
-Kids will also love watching their favorite classic Christmas movies on the giant 16,000 square foot Speedway TV, while parents will love getting a chance to drive out on the track!
+Located in the infield of the Speedway, the Christmas Village includes a 100-foot slide, carousel, 100-foot walkway of lights and much more.
+Kids will also love watching their favorite classic Christmas movies on the giant 16,000-square-foot Speedway TV, while parents will love getting a chance to drive out on the track!

-Another must-see holiday event that brings in visitors from all over the country is the Southern Christmas Show in Charlotte, NC.
+Another must-see holiday event that brings in visitors from all over the country is the Southern Christmas Show in Charlotte.
 As the largest holiday shopping event in Charlotte, you’ll find over 400 merchants under one roof, selling everything from paintings and sculptures to housewares and ornaments, and everything in between.
 At the start, take in the beauty of the Christmas Tree Lane and living room displays decorated by local designers, then move on to Old Towne, a magical village full of quaint shops filled with gifts and decorations.
-Next, you’ll move on to the giant exhibit halls where you’ll find the rest of the vendors, along with local wineries, live entertainment and lots of delicious food.
-While you’re there, make sure to check out the Enchanted Village of dollhouses and other miniature scenes, the tiny train display and of course, get your photo taken with Santa.
+Next, you’ll move on to the giant exhibit halls, where you’ll find the rest of the vendors, along with local wineries, live entertainment, and lots of delicious food.
+While you’re there, check out the Enchanted Village of dollhouses and other miniature scenes, the tiny train display and, of course, get your photo taken with Santa.

 Holiday bakers from all over the nation gather each year at the Omni Park Grove Inn in Asheville to compete in the National Gingerbread House Competition and you won’t believe what they come with.
 These aren’t just your average gingerbread houses.
 You’ll see truly unbelievable feats of architecture and detail that will make you forget they are edible creations.
 Half of all proceeds go back to the community and not-for-profit partners in Western North Carolina.